EU watchdog sets out initial terms of bank health check

 Regulators say stopping leaks will be challenging as lenders may be tempted to reassure investors who face having to wait months before the formal result.

-Additional reporting by William Schomberg in London with Sarah White and Jesus Aguado in Madrid, Lionel Laurent in Paris, and Andreas Kroener in Frankfurt; Editing by David Holmes
+Additional reporting by William Schomberg in London with Sarah White and Jesus Aguado in Madrid; Editing by David Holmes